StevenButtifint/StevenButtifint/README.md

 - ☀️ This profile showcases an array of personal code projects I have created in my free time ️.
 - 💬 <ins><b>Academic projects are not included</b></ins> but I am happy to answer questions about them. <br>&emsp; <i>Their topic areas include convolutional neural networks, computer vision, multi-cloud applications and novel view synthesis. </i>

-The table below showcases 6 key projects I have created.
+The table below showcases key projects I have designed and created.
 All projects can be found [here](https://github.com/StevenButtifint?tab=repositories).

 <table>
   <tr>